 - Get to know your teachers and ATTEND EVERYTHING

-If you are going to listen to one tip from this blog post then make it this one, as it is seriously the factor that got my grades to the standard that they were.
+If you are going to listen to one of the tips from this blog post then make it this one, as it is seriously the factor that got my grades to the standard that they were.
 The teachers are your most valuable resource, they have taught the subject for many years and although you might not think they know best… they do!
 Respect them (and just generally take interest) and it will certainly help you in the long run as it makes the teachers more willing to go out of their way to help you over exam season.
 The amount of times I panic emailed my teacher at 10pm was ridiculous (but they always replied!).
 This leads me onto my next point of attending everything.
 Most of my teachers (although specifically my economics teacher) put on Saturday sessions for us, and it made me so sad when they went the extra mile to help us and only 2 or 3 students attended.
-It might feel painful going into sixth form at 9am to do 7 hours of geography in the holidays but it is so valuable to have that extra time and it definitely helped improved my grades.
+It might feel painful going into sixth form at 9am to do 7 hours of geography in the holidays but it is so valuable to have that extra time and it definitely one of the simple ways to improve your grades this year.
 Inevitably there will be many people that don’t turn up and its a perfect time to learn with a smaller group, having structured time to ask questions and get any extra help needed.

-I really hope that these 5 tips were useful, they might seem like simple tasks but 90% of students don’t do it and it really does set you apart from other people.
+I really hope that these 5 simple ways to improve your grades this year were useful, they might seem like simple tasks but 90% of students don’t do it and it really does set you apart from other people.
 It may seem daunting going into a new year but start as you mean to go on and I’m sure that you will be absolutely great… even just reading this post shows that you want to go the extra mile this year!